How to bypass the Microsoft Account requirement during Windows setup

 Every few years, Microsoft is making it more difficult to create a local account during setup of the Windows operating system.

-Others may prefer local accounts as they reveal less to Microsoft account and are not attackable if the device is not turned on.
-Computer techs may also need to setup accounts for customers, who may not be available or able to provide a Microsoft account.
+Others may prefer local accounts as they reveal less to Microsoft and are not attackable if the device is not turned on.
+Computer techs may also need to setup accounts for customers, who may not be available or able to provide a Microsoft account at the time.

 How to avoid using Microsoft accounts in Windows 11

 There are several methods to bypass the Microsoft account requirement during setup on Windows devices.

 I described one option in How to use local accounts on Windows 11 version 22H2 devices.
 While written for that specific version, the described method works in other versions of Windows 11 as well.